-The type defines the privileges of the XT[2]+ server on the SDTI network.
-One XT[2]+ server on the network should be set to Server type.
+The type defines the privileges of the XS server on the SDTI network.
+One XS server on the network should be set to Server type.
 If no server is defined, XNet will not be activated.
 If more than one server is defined, only the first one to connect will be the actual server.

-Other XT[2]+ servers on the network can be set either to Master type if they need to access clips from other servers, or to Client type if their clips must be available on the network but they don't need to access clips from other servers.
+Other XS servers on the network can be set either to Master type if they need to access clips from other servers, or to Client type if their clips must be available on the network but they don't need to access clips from other servers.

-Allowed to access the content of all XT[2]+ servers on the network
+Allowed to access the content of all EVS video servers on the network Can be accessed by other EVS video servers on the network

 SERVER Yes Yes

 MASTER Yes Yes

 CLIENT No Yes